 While some of the counter-intuitive behaviours at the end of the cycle can be explained by simple economics - this is when companies are throwing off the most cash - there are other factors at play which investors should look out for.
 Some of the decisions of executives can be understood via the power of incentives.
 And one of the prime incentives that executives respond to is how their remuneration is structured.

-In the 90s, stock options became a popular way to encourage CEOs to improve firm performance.
+In the 90s, stock options became the fashionable way to encourage CEOs to improve firm performance.
 Yet the nature of these schemes meant some CEOs could go for broke in the short-term and aggressively present their accounts to give the illusion of success, boosting the share price and taking the profits from their share options.
-This is exactly what happened in a spate of turn-of-the-century accounting scandals in WorldCom, Enron & Nortel Networks.
+This is exactly what happened in a spate of turn-of-the-century accounting scandals involving WorldCom, Enron and Nortel Networks among others.

-As investors, we need to be alert to where there is gearing in remuneration structures since executives will naturally shoot for that gearing.
+Gearing in remuneration structures requires scrutiny since executives may attempt to game the structure.
 Long-term incentive plans (LTIPs) are a key part of the solution, but they do need to be genuinely long-term.
 At Fidelity, we have been vocal in recommending, and voting for, holding periods of a minimum of five years so that executives hold more shares for longer.
-This helps to create better alignment between executive pay, the longer-term performance of the company and the shareholder.
+This helps to better align executive pay and the longer-term performance of the company to the benefit of shareholders.

-Lastly, a key ‘tried and tested’ measure of a company’s long-term focus is its dividend record.
+Lastly, a tried and tested measure of a company’s long-term focus is its dividend record.
 This record essentially belongs to the board; it outlasts the tenure of individual CEOs and offers a measure of cultural continuity.
 While earnings can be massaged, dividends and total shareholder returns do not lie.

 What question should we tackle next?